yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 The analog part of the circuitry is shielded in tin plate (an old coffee tin proved ideal for this purpose, you will recognize my favorite Italian coffee brand) to keep the output signal as clear as possible and reduce EMI.

 The settings for waveform/level/frequency get stored in EEPROM of the Atmega168A and therefore stay permanent even after switching the device off/on.

+By default, turning the encoder knob will change the output signal immediately.
+For example, changing the output level from 0.5Vpp up to 6.00Vpp requires a few full turns of the knob and therefore will take a few seconds.
+Means the output level will rise steadily.

+However, sometimes when testing the automatic gain control (AGC) of audio input stages for example, it requires a signal that rises instantaneously .
+No problem!
+Switch off the device and have the encoder knob pressed for two seconds while switching power back on.
+After that, changing a single setting (waveform, level or frequency) on the display will not affect the output signal.
+Only after pressing the knob shortly (<0.5s) will the new setting appear at the output.

 ![github](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/OpenCase.jpg)